our mission: creating hope, healing lives, and changing community for survivors of violence, abuse, and exploitation

 Program History

-Since 1984, Safelight, Inc., have expanded organically, responding to the growing needs of our community.
-We offer a comprehensive package of services to meet the needs of survivors of violence and abuse.
-The backbone of our services is support for the survivors of interpersonal violence (i. e. family/domestic violence, sexual assault, human trafficking, elderly abuse, and child abuse) and providing survivors with resources to recover and manage how trauma has impacted their lives.
+SSince 1984, Safelight, Inc., have expanded organically, responding to the growing needs of our community.
+We offer a comprehensive package of services to meet the needs of survivors.
+The backbone of our services is providing support and resources for survivors of interpersonal violence, abuse, and exploitation (i.e., interpersonal/domestic violence, sexual assault, human trafficking, elder abuse, child abuse/neglect and exploitation) to assist them in their trauma recovery.
 These services may include safe shelter, court accompaniment, hospital accompaniment, forensic interviews and medical exams as needed, case management, counseling, and support groups.

 Mission: